Best VPNs that support port forwarding in 2026

 Here’s how my top 5 VPNs with port forwarding compare to one another:

-Port forwarding is something not many VPNs offer but it’s a truly useful feature.
-Here are some of the reasons to use a VPN that includes port forwarding:
+Port forwarding is something not many VPNs offer, but it’s a truly useful feature.
+Here are some of the reasons to use a VPN that include port forwarding:

 - Torrenting.
 Even if a VPN has P2P support, its NAT firewall can interrupt your torrenting experience.
 Additionally, port forwarding allows incoming connections to be made to a specific device, which can result in better torrenting speed and reliability.

 - Online gaming.
-Port forwarding allows hosting your own game server for a gaming session with your friends.
-Plus, this feature may even reduce lagging as well as improve performance.
+Port forwarding allows you to host your own game server for a gaming session with your friends.
+Plus, this feature may even reduce lagging as well as improve performance, particularly in older games.

 - Remote access to your desktop device.
 Port forwarding can help access your desktop remotely because it lets incoming connections be directed to a specific device on your network.